Abdoulaye-Koroko/developer-test-solution/README.md

 ![](resources/Web2.PNG)

-If you upload a non-valid Empire JSON file, the web application should invite you to upload as shown below.
+If you upload a non-valid Empire JSON file, the web application should invite you to upload a new file as shown below.

 ![](resources/Web3.PNG)